Jonathan Greenblatt: Obama administration

 In the fall of 2011, Greenblatt was appointed to serve as Special Assistant to the President for President Obama and Director of the Office of Social Innovation and Civic Participation (SICP) in the United States Domestic Policy Council.
 As Director, he led the Office's efforts to utilize human capital and financial capital to bring attention to community solutions.
 The Office focused on issues such as national service, civic engagement, impact investing, and social enterprise.

 In his role as Director of SICP, Greenblatt took an active role in supporting AmeriCorps, supporting social entrepreneurs, and working with the G8 taskforce to support social impact investment.
 Greenblatt was involved in a number of administration priorities, including preventing gun violence and #GivingTuesday.
 Greenblatt left the administration in 2014 and was succeeded by David Wilkinson.

 "Real Facebook Oversight Board"

-On 30 September 2020, Greenblatt was named as one of the 25 members of the "Real Facebook Oversight Board", a group of academics, researchers and civil rights leaders created to counter the existing Facebook Oversight Board, an independent monitoring group over Facebook which they view as insufficient.
+On September 30, 2020, Greenblatt was named as one of the 25 members of the "Real Facebook Oversight Board", a group of academics, researchers and civil rights leaders created to counter the existing Facebook Oversight Board, an independent monitoring group over Facebook which they view as insufficient.

+Anti-Defamation League

+Greenblatt was named CEO of the Anti-Defamation League in 2014.
+Under his leadership, the organization placed less emphasis on civil liberties and more on advocacy for Israel and the interests of donors.
+Greenblatt's tenure has seen increased partnerships with law enforcement agencies and support for anti-BDS legislation such as the Israel Anti-Boycott Act.
+His support for the Department of Education's assistant secretary for civil rights Kenneth L. Marcus and president Trump's Executive Order on Combating Anti-Semitism drew criticism from employees of ADL's Civil Rights Division.